Is Trinity a Selective or non-selective school?

 What is Trinity's Academic record?

-A leader in academic achievement, Trinity Grammar School’s 2017 IB and HSC results continue to represent its strong learning culture.
-One student achieved the perfect IB score of 45, equal to first in the world, and a further 29 students qualified for their IB Diploma at the Distinction level by earning a score of 40 or more.
-Along with outstanding HSC results, including 5 all round achievers, 24 students received an ATAR at or above 99, 49% achieved an ATAR at or above 90 and 60% of boys at Trinity were rewarded with an ATAR at or above 85.
+A leader in academic achievement, Trinity Grammar School’s 2018 IB and HSC results continue to represent its strong learning culture.
+Nine students achieved the perfect IB score of 45, equal to first in the world, with a total of 32 students qualifying for their IB Diploma at the Distinction level by earning a score of 40 or more, and an ATAR score of greater than 98.
+Two HSC students were awarded an ATAR of more than 99 and two HSC candidates were acknowledged as All-round Achievers.
+Across both IB and HSC, 26 students received an ATAR at or above 99, 49% achieved an ATAR at or above 90 and 57% of boys at Trinity were rewarded with an ATAR at or above 85.

 What are the school tuition fees?